Elizabeth Pisani: Writing on Indonesia

-In late 2011, Pisani took a sabbatical from her day job to explore Indonesia, where she had worked from 1988 – 1991 as a foreign correspondent, and from 2001-2005 in her capacity as an epidemiologist and public health advocate.
+In late 2011, Pisani took a sabbatical from her day job to explore Indonesia, where she had worked from 1988 – 1991 as a foreign correspondent, and from 2001 to 2005 in her capacity as an epidemiologist and public health advocate.
 She blogged about her travels at Portrait Indonesia from late 2011-2013.
 At the end of 2013, she moved her blog to a new site, Indonesia, Etc. Her travels there form the basis of a book, Indonesia, Etc.: Exploring the Improbable Nation, which was published to critical acclaim in June 2014.
 The book was listed among the best non-fiction books of 2014 by The Economist and by The Wall Street Journal.

 Since working on Indonesia, Etc., Pisani has contributed articles on Indonesian politics, particularly the 2014 presidential election, to Foreign Affairs, The New York Times and Nikkei Asia Review.
 Pisani has also provided commentary on corruption in Indonesia.